comp-think/2024-2025/docs/workshop/README.md

 * Groups that avoided cheating: east_coast
 * Groups that won at least 30 mazes: members_of_the_brigata, east_coast, team_team, global_variables, garden_babes, everybodys_welcome
-* Grouops that won at least 90 mazes: east_coast
+* Groups that won at least 90 mazes: east_coast
 * Groups that had the best rank: east_coast

 Concluding: